Complete Calabi-Yau metrics from smoothing Calabi-Yau complete intersections

 which is arbitrarily small for $A \gg 0$ large enough.
 For $u \in \cB$, we can compute

 so for $A$ large enough, this can be made to be less than $\epsilon_0$, and thus in $\cB$ as desired.
-Applying the fact that $N$ is a contraction, it means it has a fixed point which by definition has Ricci-potential 0.
+That $N$ is a contraction means it has a fixed point, which by definition has Ricci-potential 0.
 The fixed point metric is a Calabi-Yau metric on $\rho^{-1}[A,\infty)$. \end{proof}

-This completes the final result of Theorem \ref{thm:mainThm} by applying Hein's PhD thesis \cite[Proposition 4.1]{HeinPhd} to the metric $\tilde{\omega} = \omega + \iddbar u$ for $u$ the fixed point of $N$ above.
+Applying Hein's PhD thesis \cite[Proposition 4.1]{HeinPhd} to the metric $\tilde{\omega} = \omega + \iddbar u$ for $u$ the solution of $F(u) = 0$ will perturb this metric to a global Ricci-flat metric, completing the proof of Theorem \ref{thm:mainThm}.
 There are two conditions on $\cX$ necessary to apply this result: the $\mr{SOB}(2n+2)$ condition and the existence of a $C^{3,\alpha}$ quasi-atlas.

-Firstly, we must verify that $\cX$ has the $\mr{SOB}(2n+2)$ property from Hein \cite[Definition 3.1]{HeinPhd}, a condition on the growth rate of annuli being bounded by $Cr^{2(n+1)}$ for $r$ the radius.
-The verification of this property is implied by the condition of relatively connected annuli (RCA), which can be shown using the Gromov-Hausdorff estimates to $X_0$.
+First, we verify that $\cX$ has the $\mr{SOB}(2n+2)$ property from Hein \cite[Definition 3.1]{HeinPhd}, a condition on the (i) connectedness of annuli, (ii) a bound on the volume growth rate, and (iii) a lower bound on the Ricci curvature decaying quadratically.
+The last condition (iii) on the Ricci curvature lower bound is immediately satisfied since the metric $\tilde{\omega}$ is Ricci-flat outside a large compact set.
+For the connectedness condition (i), it is sufficient to verify the the condition of relatively connected annuli (RCA) \cite{Degeratu_2017}, which can be shown using the Gromov-Hausdorff estimates to $X_0$.